louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 Clinical data

 This retrospective study was approved by the Ethics Committees of the participating hospitals.
 All surgeries were performed either by attending physicians or residents under the supervision of senior surgeons.
 Between January 2017 and December 2020, a total of 5244 PIH repairs were performed using the SPLPEC technique at the First Affiliated Hospital of Xiamen University and Second Hospital Hebei Medical University.
 Among these cases, 30 experienced postoperative recurrence and were assigned to the SPLPEC group.
-From January 2015 to December 2020, 6054 PIH surgeries were performed using the TPLIS technique at Capital Center for Children’s Health, Capital Medical University.
+From January 2015 to December 2020, 6054 PIH surgeries were performed using the TPLIS technique at Capital Center for Children's Health, Capital Medical University.
 Of these, 35 cases developed postoperative recurrence and were assigned to the TPLIS group (figure 1).
 Clinical data from all participating hospitals were collected for retrospective analysis.

 Figure 1
 Study flowchart.
 Hospital A: First Affiliated Hospital of Xiamen University.
 Hospital B: Second Hospital of Hebei Medical University.
-Hospital C: Capital Center for Children’s Health, Capital Medical University.
+Hospital C: Capital Center for Children's Health, Capital Medical University.
 MIS, minimally invasive surgery; PIH, pediatric inguinal hernia; SPLPEC, single-port laparoscopic percutaneous extraperitoneal closure; TPLIS, two-port laparoscopic intracorporeal suturing.

-Inclusion criteria were pediatric patients with a confirmed diagnosis of inguinal hernia, including unilateral, bilateral or incarcerated cases.Exclusion criteria were hydrocele of the canal of Nuck, indirect inguinal hernia associated with undescended testis, direct inguinal hernia or femoral hernia.
+Inclusion criteria were pediatric patients with a confirmed diagnosis of inguinal hernia, including unilateral, bilateral or incarcerated cases.
+Exclusion criteria were hydrocele of the canal of Nuck, indirect inguinal hernia associated with undescended testis, direct inguinal hernia or femoral hernia.

-The postoperative follow-up period was 2 years.In the first postoperative week, patients were advised to avoid strenuous activities.
+The postoperative follow-up period was 2 years.
+In the first postoperative week, patients were advised to avoid strenuous activities.
 Follow-up assessments were conducted at 1 month, 3 months and 2 years, either via telephone or during outpatient visits.
 Children with suspected recurrence underwent further diagnostic evaluation and extended follow-up.

 Recurrence was defined as the reappearance of a mass in the inguinal region or scrotum (including communicating hydrocele), demonstrating bowel, omental, ovary or fluid within the mass confirmed by ultrasonography.